Student Frequently Asked Questions

 The operation of creative enterprises has grown increasingly complex in the 21st century due primarily to the impact of information, communication and mobile technologies.
 Such dramatic change requires new skills, new business models and new global perspectives.
 In view of these challenges, employers in the private sector, governments, cultural organizations and other non-government organizations are seeking graduates with multi-disciplinary competencies in diverse areas including global marketing and free-trade agreements, government policies and regulation, team management, human resources and intellectual property issues.
 The educational structure of the Creative Industries program – in which financial and operational aspects on the one hand and creative processes on the other are studied simultaneously and viewed as an inseparable combination -- will prepare you for a highly cross-disciplinary and collaborative work environment that demands a mix of creative, technological and business talents.

 Yes.
 Graduates of the program will be well prepared for graduate studies.
 Depending on your course selection and academic performance, you will be able to advance to a variety of graduate programs at Toronto Metropolitan University or other universities such as those leading to professional degrees in law, business or education or to academic degrees at the masters and doctoral levels.
 In the event you wish to pursue professional practice as a career you could elect to enroll in a production intensive masters degree in media, design or the fine and performing arts.
-Toronto Metropolitan University offers a number of such degree programs, including:
+Toronto Metropolitan University offers a number of such graduate and postdoctoral programs, including:

 Toronto Metropolitan University's Career Centre offers a variety of career-related services and events, including Career and Information Fairs; workshops and group sessions on resumes, interviews, and job seeking strategies; and hundreds of job postings.
 These services together with your work placement experience will improve your prospects for employment after graduation.